Prince Nikolaus of Liechtenstein: Career

 From 1973 to 1974, Nikolaus was Wissenschaftlicher Assistent at the International Committee of the Red Cross in Geneva.
 From 1975 to 1976, he worked for courts in Vaduz.
 From 1977 to 1978, he was an advisor to the Office of International Relations of the Liechtenstein government.
 Nikolaus is Delegate for International Affairs of Liechtenstein Red Cross.

 From 1979 to 1989, Nikolaus was Permanent Representative of Liechtenstein to the Council of Europe in Strasbourg.
 From 1986 to 2017, he was non-resident Ambassador of Liechtenstein to the Holy See.
 From 1989 to 1996, he was Ambassador of Liechtenstein to Switzerland.
 From 1996 to September 2010, he was Ambassador of Liechtenstein to Belgium.

 Niklaus was Chief Scout (Korpsführer) of Fürstlich Liechtensteinische Pfadfinderkorps St. Georg from 1971 to 1989.
 Today he is an honorary member of the Scout association.
 Nikolaus spoke at the European Forum of Guild-Scouts in Grossarl in 1990 about the topic of hunting and nature protection.

 Marriage and family

 Nikolaus married on 20 March 1982, at Notre Dame Cathedral in Luxembourg, Princess Margaretha of Luxembourg, youngest daughter of Jean, Grand Duke of Luxembourg.
 For the time being, this is the last dynastically equal marriage between two sovereign houses currently reigning in Europe.

-They have four children and five grandchildren:
+They have four children and six grandchildren: